jamesloper/lemontron/_posts/2025-01-08-tools-needed.md

 ---
-layout: guide
+layout: post
-title: Tools Needed
+title: Tools needed
-date:   2024-08-01
-category: Assembly
+description: Affiliate links!
+categories: guide
 kofi: true
+thumbnail: /assets/guide/bed-holder---attach-spine.jpg
+permalink: /lemontron/:title
 ---

 These tools are needed to build the Lemontron.
 You may already have some of them, but if not, you can buy them